 Schooldays.ie does not provide 'league table' ranking of schools as very often the progression percentage (as published in the newspapers) is not a true rate of progression as repeat leaving cert students are included in the data from colleges which results in many of the schools with the highest progression rates in excess of 100%

 Some of these anamolies also arise as information provided by the third level colleges can include all incoming first-year students that attended a given school even though a percentage of them may have sat the exams in previous years, e.g. they may have dropped out of another course and started again or delayed going to college for a year.
-The 'Leaving Cert Sits' data this year, reflects the number of students in an individual school that sat Leaving Cert Exams or were awarded predicted grades.
-This year's data also shows the number of students enrolling in the newly form Technological Universities, i.e Munster Technology University and the Technological University of the Shannon.
+This year's data also shows the number of students enrolling in the newly form Technological Universities, i.e Atlantic Technological University and South East Technological University.

 To view the information on your school on progression data to third level college for the last ten years on Schooldays.ie, visit 'Find a secondary school'

 and when you locate your school click on 'College Progression Stats' on the bottom right of the page.
 Alternatively you can find you school by visiting our map